Leveraging Time Irreversibility with Order-Contrastive Pre-training: Introduction

 However, despite the success of self-supervision across domains, the development of new self-supervised objectives has been a largely heuristic endeavor. \emph{Why} does pre-training improve performance on downstream tasks?
 Whether this happens depends on both the self-supervised objective and the downstream task itself.
 But the assumptions linking the self-supervised objective to the downstream tasks of interest are rarely, if ever, made explicit.

 In this work, we design a self-supervised objective with a \emph{particular class} of data distributions and downstream tasks in mind.
 We aim to make explicit the type of distributions and downstream tasks on which we expect this method to work.
-We are interested primarily in the types of time-series that arise in longitudinal health data, such as long sequences of clinical notes, insurance claims data, biomarker measurements, or combinations thereof.
+We are interested primarily in the types of time-series that arise in longitudinal health data for patients, particularly those with chronic conditions, e.g. cancer, autoimmune disorders, and neurodegenerative diseases.
+These time-series include long sequences of clinical notes, insurance claims data, biomarker measurements, or combinations thereof.
 A key differentiating feature of these data is that a given trajectory can \emph{change quickly}.
 For example, a patient may develop a new symptom between subsequent healthcare visits, or a certain biomarker value (e.g., blood pressure) may dramatically increase.

 Additionally, these changes largely tend to be \emph{irreversible} with respect to time.
 For example, once the word ``metastasis'' appears in a clinical note, nearly all subsequent notes tend to comment on the state of that metastasis (so the word ``metastasis'' appears in those notes as well).

-To train a good representation for certain downstream problems (e.g., ``what is the patient's current disease stage?''), the self-supervised objective should \emph{attend} to these changes, rather than suppress them.
+To train a good representation for certain downstream problems (e.g., ``what is the patient's current disease state?''), the self-supervised objective should \emph{attend} to these changes, rather than suppress them.